Bird Weekly – Photo Challenge – Baby Birds

 Bird Weekly Challenge Badge.

-72 Comments on “Bird Weekly – Photo Challenge – Baby Birds
+72 responses to “Bird Weekly – Photo Challenge – Baby Birds”

 • Most publications will have a space devoted to submission guidelines.
 Many prestigious publications, such as the New Yorker, only publish by invitation.
 Others are desperate for material.
 I’m sure National Geographic is closer to the New Yorker end of the spectrum.
 I have a friend who got on the cover of National Geo.
 I’ll ask him how he went about it the next time I see him.
 Cheers! 😃